jbowkett/CV/README.md

 **April 2007 – September 2012 • Software Engineer  • [Cygna Negra Capital Management][], London**

-Cygna Negra was a long-short hedge fund trading US Equities.
+Cygna Negra was a long-short hedge fund trading US equities.
 Prior to its incorporation, I was approached by the CEO to be responsible for all software engineering, systems setup and administration.

-* Single-handedly created the software function from scratch, standardising on Subversion, Maven 3, Jenkins and TRAC.
+* Single-handedly created the software function, standardising on Subversion, Maven 3, Jenkins and TRAC.
 * All code was implemented in Java 6 with a SQLServer 2005 data warehouse (~400 GB) using constructor injection.
 * Responsible for all stages of the development lifecycle from requirements